Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 Audience is the network, RND and the general ecosysetem

-Looking at org structures and
+Looking at org structures and setting up circles